 As time progressed, squash cultivation spread throughout the Americas, and varieties with a greater quantity of sweeter-tasting flesh were developed.
 Christopher Columbus brought squash back to Europe, and like many other native American foods, their cultivation was introduced throughout the world by Portuguese and Spanish conquerers.

-Today, there are hundreds of beautiful varieties of winter squash, and the largest commercial producers include China, Japan, Romania, Turkey, Italy, Egypt, and Argentina.
+Today, there are hundreds of beautiful varieties of winter squash and pumpkins, and the largest commercial producers include China, Japan, Romania, Turkey, Italy, Egypt, and Argentina.

-Winter squash need warm soil (60 degrees F) to germinate so either start your seeds indoors or direct seed outside once the weather warms up.
+Winter squash needs warm soil (65 degrees F) to germinate so either start your seeds indoors or direct seed outside once the weather warms up.

-Each winter squash plant will produce several large squash, so you won’t need more than 3 or 4 plants unless you have a big family.
-Transplant your seedlings about 2 weeks after your last frost has passed.
+Each winter squash plant will produce several large squash, so you won’t need more than 3 or 4 plants unless you have a big family or just love squash.

 Winter squash can be grown upward on a fence or trellis if you don’t want to have vines all through your garden.
 If you plan on training them up this way, you can plant your seedlings just 2 feet apart.
 In this case, don’t plant them in little groups, but rather just one plant every 2 feet.